 IMO performs vulnerability assessments and external penetration testing on a frequent basis.
 Software development includes static code analysis to mitigate vulnerabilities prior to promotion into production environments.
 Findings are evaluated, prioritized, and remediated whenever necessary.

-No customer data persists on IMO laptops.
+No customer data persists on IMO endpoint devices.
 We apply the principle of least privilege in all operations to ensure the confidentiality and integrity of customer data.
 All access to systems and customer data within the production network is limited to those members of the workforce with a specific business need.
-Access is managed through directory services and requires multi-factor authentication.
+Access is managed through IMO Active Directory and requires multi-factor authentication.
 A best effort is made to troubleshoot issues without accessing customer data; however, if such access is necessary, all actions taken by the authorized workforce member are logged.
 Upon termination of work at IMO, all access to IMO systems is immediately revoked.
 IMO monitors its systems for potential breaches of security.

 Security incident response